GregPoppe/opioid_project/README.md

    * **FIPs.CSV** : Map of state/district FIPS ID to state names
 ### Charts Folder Files
    * Plot images used in presentation

+   Adams Comments: (start with #ADAM LUKE:)
+      File:                                     Location of Comments:
+      ProPublicaData_API_Calls.ipynb            block in [4]
+                                                4th coding block from top (not numbered)

+      censusData.ipynb                          block in [3]

+      povertyAndOpiods.ipynb                    block in [8]